ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 transport's current estimate of its maximum packet size (`singularTransmissionMsgMaxLen`) can result in transport segmentation when permitted, or in a `SendError`.

-Note: noSegmentation should be used when it is desired to only send a Message within a single network packet.
+Note: noSegmentation is used when it is desired to only send a Message within a single network packet.

 #### No Segmentation {#no-transport-fragmentation}